mirandaweston/social-network-database/users_model_and_repository_class_recipe.md

-# Users Model and Repository Classes Design Recipe
+# User Model and Repository Classes Design Recipe

 ## 1. Designing and creating the Table